Skip to main content

 Art Deco Historic District

-Art Deco Historic District, Miami Beach, Florida
+Art Deco Historic District, Miami Beach, FL

 Building elements in the district include sleek curves, glass blocks, terrazzo floors, pastel exteriors, and porthole windows and railings that are reminiscent of the ocean liners that docked in the area during that time.
 Ocean Drive is one of the best-known streets in the area, home to many Mediterranean Revival-style houses.
 Notable buildings include Casa Casaurina, a 1930s Spanish-style mansion that was once the home of Gianni Versace, and the 1937 Park Central Hotel, where Hollywood legends like Clark Gable and Rita Hayworth were noted regulars.